apache/spark/UPDATING.md

 This changes the behaviour if you previously explicitly provided `None` as a default value.
 If your code expects a `KeyError` to be thrown, then don't pass the `default_var` argument.

+### Removal of `airflow_home` config setting

+There were previously two ways of specifying the Airflow "home" directory (`~/airflow` by default): the `AIRFLOW_HOME` environment variable, and the `airflow_home` config setting in the `[core]` section.

+If they had two different values different parts of the code base would end up with different values.
+The config setting has been deprecated, and you should remove the value from the config file and set `AIRFLOW_HOME` environment variable if you need to use a non default value for this.

+(Since this setting is used to calculate what config file to load, it is not possible to keep just the config option)

 ## Airflow 1.10.2